top of page

 Structure

 The structure of a pure democracy consists of two parts: the President and the citizens of the country.
-Voting by the general public will be conducted every month to pass legislation though an emergency vote may be made by the President whenever necessary (e.g., declaration of war).
+Voting by the general public may be conducted every month or quarter in order to pass legislation.
+Though, an emergency vote may be declared by the President whenever such is necessary (e.g., declaration of war).

-Since a pure democracy places authoritative powers in the hands of the people, the role of the President becomes essentially a figurehead for the country.
-The primary responsibility of the President will be to decide which issues should be placed on the monthly ballot regarding their scheduling purposes.
+Since a pure democracy places authoritative powers in the hands of the people, the role of the President essentially becomes a figurehead for the country.
+The primary responsibility of the President will be to decide which issues should be placed on the ballot regarding their scheduling purposes.

-In a pure democracy, the Cabinet personnel (e.g., Secretary of Defense) become advisers to the nation and provide a monthly status of their activities to the general public.
-They are responsible for providing information regarding their budgets, project schedules, and tentative plans for upcoming months.
+In a pure democracy, the Cabinet (e.g., Secretary of Commerce, Defense, etc.become advisers to the nation and provide a monthly status of their activities to the general public.
+They are responsible for providing information regarding their budgets, project schedules, and tentative plans for future months.

-Since Tuesday is a workday for most people, perhaps it would be better if the public voted on the first Saturday of every month.
-Also, rather than having paper ballots, it may be more convenient for people to vote electronically through their cable/satellite T.V. service (e.g., rather than purchasing Pay-Per-View, an electronic ballot would be submitted).
+Since Tuesday is a workday for most people, perhaps it would be better if the first Saturday of every month became the official day to vote.
+Rather than using paper ballots, it would be more convenient for people to vote electronically through their local cable/satellite service within their own homes (as purchasing a Pay-Per-View event, the selections chosen during electronic voting would be submitted in similar manner).

 The Department of Education will be responsible for presenting the monthly issues in a clear and concise manner for the public to review.
 By doing so, the issues will be presented at the general education level of the public that won't be swayed by the particular presentation or bias of the media.